saint0x/fozzy/README.md

 # Fozzy

 Fozzy is a deterministic testing engine for systems code.
-It provides one Rust-native runtime and one CLI for test execution, fuzzing, distributed schedule exploration, replay, and shrinking.
+It provides a native runtime for test execution, fuzzing, distributed schedule exploration, replay, and shrinking.

 ## Why use Fozzy